- I Like

 My Personal Experience with Real Money

-In my personal experience, I would recommend them to beginner traders to whom this is a perfect platform to learn trading from.
+I base this Etoro review mainly on my own experience and based on what I’ve learned experience, I would recommend them to beginner traders to whom this is a perfect platform to learn trading from.

 I have been using their platform since 2011, mostly through copying others and making some money that way.
 I keep my funds separated between 10 traders that I copy and like to keep an eye on what they are doing.